 Season 5 of the critically acclaimed BoJack Horseman continues the show’s excellent pedigree.
 It blends a mix of socio-political commentary, daft surrealist humour, Hollywood satire, and an exploration of self destructive behaviour and mental health.
-All deftly linked to an overarching plot usually involving the current project of the washed up 90s ex-sitcom actor, BoJack Horseman, voiced with expert bitterness and vulnerability by Will Arnett.
+All deftly linked to an overarching plot usually involving the current project of the washed up 90s ex-sitcom actor, BoJack Horseman, voiced with expert bitterness and vulnerability by Will Arnett (Murderville).
 He is equally as funny in Arrested Development (read the review here).

 Whilst the show is often very funny (if you like animal puns, alliterative gags, or visual background easter eggs then you will have your fill here), for me it is the darker episodes that have elevated the show and latched it onto my brain.
 Episodes such as “That’s Too Much, Man!” in which a depressed and angry BoJack tempts a previous co-star out of sobriety to go on an episode long bender (with serious consequences); or “Time’s Arrow” where the jumbled memories of BoJack’s cold hearted but Alzheimer’s suffering mother explored family history secrets.
 Despite all the animal silliness and waspish celebrity commentary, BoJack Horseman is often a serious show about a damaged man (slash, horse).

 Season 5 retains the essential formula of a season of BoJack Horseman.
 We have some of the usual Todd ‘adventures’ episodes (he builds a functioning erotic robot which, considering he is asexual and oblivious to sex, makes for a rather odd robot), and the permanently put upon Princess Carolyn is still trying to become a mother (with emotive results).
 These are solid dependable episodes that don’t stand out but keep the show’s weird humour and emotive soul going respectively.